• Skip to primary navigation

 • 📣 Related Recipes

-• Harira soup
+• Moroccan Harira soup

 ❤️ Why You'll Love It

 I'm giving you some swaps for ingredients that will still make the recipe delicious.
-Alter the meat to your liking or even take it off for a vegetarian harira.
+Alter the meat to your liking or even take it off for a vegetarian Harira.

 📝 Ingredients